ELTRO 101 5 credits

 Introduction to hydraulic and pneumatic systems, fluids, pumps, sensors, control devices, control valves, hydraulic cylinders, and receiver controllers.
 Includes system energy requirements, hydraulic and pneumatic logic, and the requirements and examples for interfacing into electronic Programmable Logic Controllers (PLC) automation controllers.

 Designed to provide students with additional on-the-job practical field experience related to electrical and electronic industries.
 One credit is earned for each five hours of work experience per week.
-Prerequisite: instructor permission.
+Variable credit.
+Prerequisite: instructor's permission.